Can GE Bring Common Core to Life?

 Duncan: Microsoft will take over TEACH; the dangers of “educational protectionism”

 At first blush, many listening to Education Secretary Arne Duncan’s speech at the Microsoft Partners in Learning Global Forum may have thought they had accidentally stumbled into an economic forum.
 Duncan’s speech was liberally sprinkled with many terms from the current economic rhetoric: “zero-sum game,” “international competition,” and “protectionism.”
-Words often used in debates over economic reforms and free trade agreements were instead used to highlight the attitudes that many have towards international collaboration in the public education sphere.
+Words often used in debates over Read more about Duncan: Microsoft will take over TEACH; the dangers of “educational protectionism”[…]

 Share